-A Solo 401k plan, or a One Participant Retirement Plan, is designed specifically for the self-employed and small business owners with no full-time employees (IRS considers workers employed over 1000 hours per year to be full-time).
-One Participant Retirement Plan is a cost-effective way for self-employed to accelerate retirement savings.
+A Solo 401k plan, otherwise known as a “one-participant retirement plan,” is designed specifically for self-employed and small business owners with no full-time employees (IRS considers workers who are employed over 1,000 hours per year to be full-time).
+The one-participant retirement plan is a cost-effective way for the self-employed to accelerate their retirement savings.

 Solo 401k FAQ: Eligibility

-Small business owners and self-employed individuals such as independent contractors, consultants, and freelancers that have no full time employee rather than the owner and the spouse.
+Qualified participants include small business owners and self-employed individuals (such as independent contractors, consultants, and freelancers).
+Participants cannot employ full-time employees other than the business owner and his or her spouse.

-As long as the employee works less than 1000 hours a year, he or she does not need to be included in the 401k.
-In that case, you can still set up the Solo 401k plan.
+As long as the employee works less than 500 hours a year, he or she does not need to be included in the 401k.
+In that case, you can still set up a Solo 401k plan.

-You can either amend the plan to include the employee just like a traditional 401k, or freeze the Solo 401k plan, or close it and rollover the funds to an IRA instead.
+You can either amend the plan to include the employee just like a traditional 401k, freeze the Solo 401k plan, or close it and roll over the funds into an IRA instead.

 Solo 401k FAQ: Plan Setup

-You can rollover the funds from a 401k, 403b, 457b, IRA or SEP IRA.
-Note that rollovers from a Simple IRA can only be done 2 years after the set up of the Simple IRA.
+You can roll over the funds from a 401k, 403b, 457b, IRA or SEP IRA.
+Note that rollovers from a Simple IRA can only be done two years after the setup of the Simple IRA.
 The Solo 401k plan cannot accept rollovers from a Roth IRA account.

-The Solo 401k offered by Sense Financial comes with the Checkbook Control.
+The Solo 401k offered by Sense Financial comes with checkbook control.
 As the plan owner, you can decide which bank to open an account for your Solo 401k plan.
 You decide where to deposit your funds and will be the only one with access to that bank account.

 Solo 401k FAQ: Contributions

-The Solo 401k allows two types of contributions: salary deferral and profit sharing contribution.
-The salary deferral is limited to $18,000 in 2015.
+The Solo 401k allows two types of contributions: salary deferrals and profit sharing contributions.
+The salary deferral is limited to $22,500 in 2023.
 The profit sharing contribution is limited to 20 to 25% of the business profit.
-The total contribution limit, including profit sharing, is also limited to $54,000 a year as of 2017.
+The total contribution limit, including profit sharing, is limited to $66,000 a year as of 2023.

-For Corporations’ employee, salary-deferral contributions must by funded during the year.
-Typically, if the corporation uses payroll service, the employee elective deferral is deducted from the employee paycheck.
+For a corporation’s employee, salary-deferral contributions must be funded throughout the year.
+Typically, if the corporation uses a payroll service, the employee elective deferral is deducted from the employee’s paycheck.

-For Sole-Proprietors both, employee and profit-sharing contributions can be done up to the tax filing deadline.
+For sole-proprietors, both employee and profit-sharing contributions can be made up to the tax filing deadline.

 No, you are not required to make contributions to the Solo 401k every year.
-You can contribute as little as you want or even suspend contribution for difficult years.
+You can contribute as little as you want or even suspend contributions during difficult years.
 However, in order to keep the plan in compliance, substantial contributions are required from time to time.

 Solo 401k FAQ: Roth Solo 401k

-You can contribute your salary deferral of up to $18,000 to a Roth Solo 401k.
-The catch-up contribution of $6,000 can also be made to the Roth account.
+You can contribute your salary deferral of up to $22,500 to a Roth Solo 401k in 20123 The catch-up contribution of $7,500 can also be made to the Roth account.

-The biggest benefits of a Roth Solo 401k is that you will not have to pay any tax on your earnings.
-Because the taxes are already paid on your contribution, you can also withdraw the contributed amount at any time without paying tax or penalty.
+The biggest benefit of a Roth Solo 401k is that you will not have to pay any tax on your earnings.
+Because the taxes are already paid on your contributions, you can also withdraw the contributed amount at any time without paying tax or penalty.